 It can be really hard if a whole group is ganging up on your friend; or if your friend is worried about being outed because of their sexual orientation; or if they are from a very traditional community.
 You might be worried about these things too.
 There are things you can do to help your friend.
-But remember it’s OK for you to feel upset too.
+But remember it’s OK for you to feel upset.
 And there are limits to what you can or should do.
 You (or your friend) can phone the RASAC Helpline and speak to us without giving your name.
-If you think you would like one to one support for your wellbeing you can refer yourself to our therapeutic service.
-Download a referral form here or give us a call.
+If you think you would like one to one support for your wellbeing you can get in touch.
+Our contact page has information about getting in touch.

 If you want to find out more about how you can help your friend and care for yourself please see our leaflet here.